NoriSte/reactjsday-2019-testing-course/book/cypress-waitings-and-execution-order.md

 cy.get("button").click();
 ```

-the latter is possible because every command is executed on the previous yielded value.
+the latter is possible because every command is executed on the previous yielded value/subject.

 Last but not least: commands can be chained on the `cy` object: